alexandrebobkov/CanadianPayroll/docs/source/compliance.rst

 Responsibility for Investment and Management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+When assessing whether a business relationship exists, one important indicator is the worker's financial investment in the
-If the worker is required to make an investment in order to provide the services, this is
+services they provide.
+If an individual is required to invest in equipment, materials, or other resources to complete the
-evidence that a business relationship may exist.
-Another factor indicating the existence of a
-contract for service is if the worker is responsible for making the business decisions that
-affect their profits or losses.
+work, this suggests the presence of a contract for service rather than an employment relationship.

+Another key factor is decision-making authority related to financial outcomes.
+When the worker independently makes business
+decisions that influence their profit or loss—such as pricing, project selection, or service delivery methods—it further
+supports the classification of a self-employed individual operating under a business arrangement.
+These characteristics
+reflect the autonomy and financial risk typically associated with self-employment.

 The worker is an employee when: